QuarkNerd/blog/tsimmons/_posts/2014-09-19-d3-svg-chart-performance.md

 Here, we're passing in the time scale of our chart (`xScale`) as the scale that the zoom behaviour should operate on.
 The zoom behaviour will automatically adjust the domain of the scale when zooming.
 We'll handle the zooming itself in the `zoomed` function.

-In the <a href="{{site.github.url}}{% post_url tsimmons/2014-08-19-an-ohlc-chart-component-for-d3 %}">earlier OHLC post</a>, we set up a static chart with an OHLC series in a group element which we called the 'plotArea'.
+In the <a href="{{site.baseurl}}{% post_url tsimmons/2014-08-19-an-ohlc-chart-component-for-d3 %}">earlier OHLC post</a>, we set up a static chart with an OHLC series in a group element which we called the 'plotArea'.
 Now we'll put another element in this group - a `rect` element with the same width and height as the 'plotArea'.
 We'll call the zoom behaviour on this element.

 {% highlight javascript %}
 plotArea.append('rect')